pRoy24/tokencaps/README.md

 # Running a Local API Server

-I recommend that you run the Application Server on the YugaByte project which is compatible with both Redis and CQL API's.
+I recommend that you run the Application Server on the [YugaByte](https://www.yugabyte.com) project which is compatible with both Redis and CQL API's.

-### Give it CQL Compatible data host.
+### CQL Compatible data host.

 Some CQL compatible hosts are